 In 2016, ASIC took action against BMW Australia

 Finance (BMW Finance) for signing up customers to car loans

-BMW Finance has agreed to compensate customers who took out
+a result of this action, BMW Finance agreed to compensate customers

 Here we explain whether you may be entitled to compensation and